xmos/sw_usb_audio/doc/rst/quick.rst

 Typically during development the developer wishes to program the device's internal RAM directly via JTAG and run then execute this program.

-To run one of the compiled binaries you must, firstly:
+To run one of the compiled binaries complete the following steps:

     #.
 Connect the USB Audio board to your host computer.